 The following safety requirements are the responsibility of the owner (the landlord), and where we are to manage the property, they are also ours as agents.
 Therefore to protect all interests we ensure full compliance with the appropriate regulations, at the owner’s expense.

 We have found from experience that a good relationship with tenants is the key to a smooth-running tenancy.
-As Property Managers the relationship part is our job, but it is important that the tenants should feel comfortable in their temporary home, and that they are receiving value for their money.
+As Property Managers the relationship part is our job, but it is important that the tenants should feel comfortable in their home, and that they are receiving value for their money.
 This is your job.
 Our policy of offering a service of quality and care therefore extends to our tenant applicants too, and we are pleased to recommend properties to rent which conform to certain minimum standards.
 Quality properties attract quality tenants.

 Electrical, gas, plumbing, waste, central heating and hot water systems must be safe, sound and in good working order.
 Repairs and maintenance are at the landlord’s expense unless misuse can be established.

 Appliances such as a washing machine, fridge freezer, cooker, dishwasher etc. should be in usable condition.
 Repairs and maintenance are at the landlord’s expense unless they are specifically excluded in the tenancy agreement or if misuse can be established.

 Interior decorations should be in good condition, and preferably plain, light and neutral.

 It is recommended that you leave only minimum furnishings, and these should be of reasonable quality.
 It is preferable that items to be left are in the property during viewings.
 If you are letting unfurnished, we recommend that the property contains carpets, curtains, light fittings and a cooker.